6 Tough Relationship Questions You Need To Answer Before Getting Divorced

+At one time or another, almost every married person I know (including my husband and me) has questioned whether or not to get divorced.
 It's an incredibly painful question to ask yourself because the only way to answer it is to dig down deep, way past the superficial hurts.
-And for most of us, there's no black and white answer about whether you're ready to leave your marriage or not.
+And for most of us, there's no black-and-white answer about whether you're ready to leave your marriage or not.
 There are just too many things to weigh and consider as you figure out what's best for you (and your kids).

-Here are six key questions to ask yourself as you consider and determine the larger question of whether you're ready to end your marriage, work to make it better, or just accept it as it is.
+At its heart, your question is really about values, respect, and what you fundamentally want for your life.
+(No one besides you will know how to answer this question for you.)
+Here are six key questions to ask yourself as you consider and determine the larger question of whether you're ready to end your marriage, work to make it better, or accept it as it is.

-1. How is your sex life?
+1. How is your love life?

 In and of themselves, neither of these problems necessitate the need to divorce, but they are most definitely situations that you must address.